-How to set goals and view progress in Activity for Apple Watch
+Keep track of your fitness goals with the Apple Watch Activity app

 Tap Save Image

+Tap the category you want, if you want to see a more detailed breakdown.

-How to view achievements in Activity
+How to view Awards in Activity

 To help you stay motivated, Activity has achievements you can earn by completing your daily goals on consecutive days or exceeding your daily goals.
-You can check out what achievements you've already received and see what you need to do to get new achievements in the Activity app on your iPhone.
+You can check out what achievements you've already received and view what you need to do to get new achievements in the Activity app on your iPhone.

 - Launch the Activity app from your iPhone's Home screen.

-- Tap Achievements at the bottom of the screen.
+- Tap Awards tab at the bottom of the screen.
 It looks like a star.

-Tap on any Achievement symbol to see what it is.
+Tap on any Awards symbol to see what it is.

-How to turn off Stand reminders, achievement alerts, and other Activity notifications
+How to turn off Stand reminders, award alerts, and other Activity notifications

 - Open the Watch app on your iPhone.